-Bank regulation is intended to maintain the solvency of banks by avoiding excessive risk.
+Bank regulation is intended to maintain banks' solvency by avoiding excessive risk.
 Regulation falls into a number of categories, including reserve requirements, capital requirements, and restrictions on the types of investments banks may make.
 In Money and Banking, we learned that banks are required to hold a minimum percentage of their deposits on hand as reserves.
 “On hand” is a bit of a misnomer because, while a portion of bank reserves are held as cash in the bank, the majority are held in the bank’s account at the Federal Reserve, and their purpose is to cover desired withdrawals by depositors.
 Another part of bank regulation is restrictions on the types of investments banks are allowed to make.
-Banks are allowed to make loans to businesses, individuals, and other banks.
-They are allowed to purchase U.S. Treasury securities but, to protect depositors, they are not permitted to invest in the stock market or other assets that are perceived as too risky.
+Banks are permitted to make loans to businesses, individuals, and other banks.
+They can purchase U.S. Treasury securities but, to protect depositors, they are not permitted to invest in the stock market or other assets that are perceived as too risky.

 Bank capital is the difference between a bank’s assets and its liabilities.
 In other words, it is a bank’s net worth.
 A bank must have positive net worth; otherwise it is insolvent or bankrupt, meaning it would not have enough assets to pay back its liabilities.
 Regulation requires that banks maintain a minimum net worth, usually expressed as a percent of their assets, to protect their depositors and other creditors.

-The National Credit Union Administration (NCUA) supervises credit unions, which are nonprofit banks owned and run by their members.
-There are over 6,000 credit unions in the U.S. economy, though the typical credit union is small compared to most banks.
+The National Credit Union Administration (NCUA) supervises credit unions, which are nonprofit banks that their members run and own.
+There are about 5,000 credit unions in the U.S. economy today, although the typical credit union is small compared to most banks.

 The Federal Reserve also has some responsibility for supervising financial institutions.
-For example, conglomerate firms that own banks and other businesses are called “bank holding companies.”
+For example, we call conglomerate firms that own banks and other businesses “bank holding companies.”
 While other regulators like the Office of the Comptroller of the Currency supervises the banks, the Federal Reserve supervises the holding companies.

-When the supervision of banks (and bank-like institutions such as savings and loans and credit unions) works well, most banks will remain financially healthy most of the time.
-If the bank supervisors find that a bank has low or negative net worth, or is making too high a proportion of risky loans, they can require that the bank change its behavior—or, in extreme cases, even force the bank to be closed or sold to a financially healthy bank.
+When bank supervision (and bank-like institutions such as savings and loans and credit unions) works well, most banks will remain financially healthy most of the time.
+If the bank supervisors find that a bank has low or negative net worth, or is making too high a proportion of risky loans, they can require that the bank change its behavior—or, in extreme cases, even force the bank to close or be sold to a financially healthy bank.

 Bank supervision can run into both practical and political questions.
 The practical question is that measuring the value of a bank’s assets is not always straightforward.
-As discussed in Money and Banking, a bank’s assets are its loans, and the value of these assets depends on estimates about the risk that these loans will not be repaid.
+As we discussed in Money and Banking, a bank’s assets are its loans, and the value of these assets depends on estimates about the risk that customers will not repay these loans.
 These issues can become even more complex when a bank makes loans to banks or firms in other countries, or arranges financial deals that are much more complex than a basic loan.

-The political question arises because the decision by a bank supervisor to require a bank to close or to change its financial investments is often controversial, and the bank supervisor often comes under political pressure from the owners of the bank and the local politicians to keep quiet and back off.
+The political question arises because a bank supervisor's decision to require a bank to close or to change its financial investments is often controversial, and the bank supervisor often comes under political pressure from the bank's owners and the local politicians to keep quiet and back off.

 For example, many observers have pointed out that Japan’s banks were in deep financial trouble through most of the 1990s; however, nothing substantial had been done about it by the early 2000s.
 A similar unwillingness to confront problems with struggling banks is visible across the rest of the world, in East Asia, Latin America, Eastern Europe, Russia, and elsewhere.

-In the United States, laws were passed in the 1990s requiring that bank supervisors make their findings open and public, and that they act as soon as a problem is identified.
-However, as many U.S. banks were staggered by the recession of 2008–2009, critics of the bank regulators asked pointed questions about why the regulators had not foreseen the financial shakiness of the banks earlier, before such large losses had a chance to accumulate.
+In the United States, the government passed laws in the 1990s requiring that bank supervisors make their findings open and public, and that they act as soon as they identify a problem.
+However, as many U.S. banks were staggered by the 2008-2009 recession, critics of the bank regulators asked pointed questions about why the regulators had not foreseen the banks' financial shakiness earlier, before such large losses had a chance to accumulate.

 The risk of bank runs created instability in the banking system.
 Even a rumor that a bank might experience negative net worth could trigger a bank run and, in a bank run, even healthy banks could be destroyed.
 Because a bank loans out most of the money it receives, and because it keeps only limited reserves on hand, a bank run of any size would quickly drain any of the bank’s available cash.
 When the bank had no cash remaining, it only intensified the fears of remaining depositors that they could lose their money.
 Moreover, a bank run at one bank often triggered a chain reaction of runs on other banks.
 In the late nineteenth and early twentieth century, bank runs were typically not the original cause of a recession—but they could make a recession much worse.